 Spaces in URLs are not portable and how they are handled does vary by HTTP server and by client.
 There should be no space in the host part of an 'http://' URL, and spaces in the remainder should be encoded, with each space replaced by '%20'.

-Other characters may benefit from being encoded: see the help on URLencode().
+Reserved characters should be encoded unless used in their reserved sense: see the help on URLencode().

 The canonical URL for a CRAN package is